Midsummer Weekend- 2015

 - Drottningholm Palace- open every day, all weekend.

-- Fotografiska (photography museum)- closed on Friday, open on Saturday & Sunday.
+- Moderna (modern art)- closed Friday, open Saturday & Sunday.

-- Moderna (modern art museum)- closed on Friday, open on Saturday & Sunday.
+- Nobel (Alfred Nobel and the Nobel Prizes)- closed Friday, open Saturday & Sunday.

-- Nordiska (nordic culture museum)- closed on Friday, open on Saturday & Sunday.
+- Nordiska (nordic culture)- closed Friday, open Saturday & Sunday.

-- Historiska (history museum)- closed on Friday & Saturday, open on Sunday.
+- Historiska (history)- closed Friday & Saturday, open Sunday.

-- Medieval Museum- closed Friday, Saturday & Sunday.
+- Medeltidsmuseet (medieval)- closed Friday, Saturday and Sunday.

-If you are travelling with children, it is good to know that both the amusement park Gröna Lund and Astrid Lindgren's world Junibacken are open all weekend!
+If you are travelling with children (or are young at heart) both the amusement park Gröna Lund and Junibacken, the home of Pippi Longstocking and her friends, are open all weekend.

 Here is where you can get into a little trouble.
 Many restaurants are closed for the whole weekend, while others will be closed at least on Friday.
-Higher-end, Michelin star restaurants are almost all closed Friday through Monday this weekend.
+Higher-end, Michelin star restaurants are almost all closed Friday through Monday.
 Most hotel restaurants are open to the general public (like the Rival Bistro) all weekend.
-There are also a few other restaurants that are open all weekend... but, if you are staying at the Rival Hotel, contact me as soon as possible for help booking a table, as they will probably fill up and last minute reservations might be tough!
-The World Cup is in full swing and a good tip for you football/soccer fans is that Hard Rock Café Stockholm is open all weekend and will be showing the matches.
+There are also a few other restaurants that are open during Midsummer... your best luck will be with hotel restaurants, places in Gamla Stan as well as restaurants like Hard Rock Café.
+If you are staying at the Rival Hotel, contact me as soon as possible for help booking a table, as they will probably fill up and last minute reservations might be tough!

 Large sightseeing companies like Strömma run as normal with bus, boat and combination tours available all weekend.
 Smaller, independant sightseeing companies may be closed.
 Public transportation runs as normal, though on a more limited "holiday" schedule, all weekend.

 After all of this negativity, you may be wondering "but where do we experience the Midsummer celebrations?".
 Well, the best place to see how Swedes traditionally celebrate this holiday is at Skansen.
-They have a full program all weekend long!
+Check their calendar for a program of what is going on all weekend long!
 While most Swedes do leave the city, the few that are left will celebrate with picnics and games in the different parks throughout the city.
 So, when in doubt, just head outdoors to celebrate.
 If you are staying at the Rival Hotel and need further information... contact me directly at the hotel!